BradleyChatha/jcli/README.md

 e.g. `@Command()` or `@Command(null, "Some description")` would both create a default command.

 For sub-commands, simply populate the name field of `@Command`, e.g. `@Command("et|execute task")` would create a sub-command that can be used as either `mytool.exe et` or `mytool.exe execute test`.

+## Bash Completion

+*Note: JCLI can technically support any shell's autocomplete, but only Bash is supported for now*.

+This feature is still in the preliminary phase, so may not be *quite* correct or useable, but it's better than nothing.

+Basically, build and install your tool into its final resting place on your machine, then run `myTool __jcli:bash_complete_script` to make it output a bash completion script.
+Further instructions completely depend on how your system is set up.

+For example, systems with bash_completion.d can run a command similar to (at least, I think) `myTool __jcli:bash_complete_script > /etc/bash_completion.d/myTool` to automatically enable it completion.

+Another example could be `eval "$(myTool __jcli:bash_complete_script)"`, which will enable completion for the current shell session.

+The resulting bash script will essentially generate a call to `myTool __jcli:complete COMP_CWORD COMP_WORDS`, where JCLI will then do the actual busywork.

+I'm still a pretty big noob to Linux, and this feature is still in its early stages, so forgive me if things aren't exactly perfect here :o)

 ## Examples